Qitmeer/qitmeer/README.md

 ```
 Please note, it does not guarantee that compiling with the latest `golang` might work.
 Adding more computer memory is always the recommended way.

+2. Mount Swap Memory

+Swap Memory may exploit your external memory, typically hard disk, to simulate physical memory.
+If your swap memory is not mounted, or the allocation is insufficient,
+you may follow this [tutorial](https://qitmeer.github.io/docs/en/tutorials/swap-memory/).

 ### Compliing failed by missing the `go.sum` entries